 This plan uses the recommended four-factor analysis of an individualized assessment considering the four factors outlined above.
-Each of the following factors is examined to determine the level and extent of language assistance measures required to sufficiently ensure meaningful access to the City of Saginaw services and activities that may affect their quality of life.
+Each of the following factors is examined to determine the level and extent of language assistance measures required to sufficiently ensure meaningful access to City of Lathrup Village services and activities that may affect their quality of life.
 Recommendations are then based on the results of the analysis.